fmgornick/dynamic-envoy/readme.md

 ## <a name="flags"></a> flag information
 - `-add-http`: if you don't want to type the 'https://' prefix every time you try to use the proxy, you can set this flag and this program will add http listeners on the specified port which then just immediately route the their https counterpart.
 When this flag is set, the https listeners are automatically set to port 11111 for internal and port 22222 for external.

 - `-dir`: this flag specifies the directory this program watches for changes.
 So any time a file is change anywhere in the directory (including sub-directories), this program will update the changes and send them to the xds server to notify envoy proxy.

 - `-ea`: stands for "external address", this is the address that the proxy will listen on for incoming external traffic outlined in the databags

 - `-ep`: stands for "external port", this is the port that the proxy will listen on for incoming external traffic outlined in the databags

 - `-ia`: stands for "internal address", this is the address that the proxy will listen on for incoming internal traffic outlined in the databags

 - `-ip`: stands for "internal port", this is the port that the proxy will listen on for incoming internal traffic outlined in the databags
-- `-id`: this is just a string that represents the node-id of our envoy instance, doesn't really do anything important though so it's probably best to just ignore this one

 ## warning
 If you're having the listener route to both HTTP and HTTPS depending on the path, then chrome might still tell you the address envoy is listening on is not secure, even if you have a certificate.
 Chrome treats websites with mixed HTTP and HTTPS content as not secure.
 Even if not, Chrome is very weird and will most likely always say your connection is insecure

 ## usage
 The main application for this program is for websites with many upstream routes that are continuously changing and need constant proxy re-configuration.
 With this program, you never need to stop the proxy.
+The initial idea was to use this program on https://api.target.com and https://api-internal.target.com, to replace the statically configured HAProxy or atleast run alongside it.

 ## extension